-- 3.12 The initial screening was undertaken prior to the finalisation of the First Draft Local Plan for public consultation at Regulation 18 stage.
+- 3.12 The screening table below provides a record of screening of the entire plan at First Draft stage, and the actions taken by Suffolk Coastal District council Planning Officers to incorporate recommendations into the plan.
+The initial screening was undertaken prior to the finalisation of the First Draft Local Plan for public consultation at Regulation 18 stage.
 This enabled the Council's planning officers to make the recommended amendments to remove likely significant effects.
 The recommendations column therefore also includes the action taken by Suffolk Coastal District Council in response to the recommendation.
-The public consultation version of the Local Plan therefore has the recommendations incorporated, and the outstanding matters from the screening table are limited to those being taken to appropriate assessment stage.
-The public consultation version of the Local Plan at First Draft also includes references to the appropriate assessment work to be undertaken for the specific allocations identified as requiring further assessment in the screening table. - 3.13 The screening table includes a final column that is yet to be populated.
-This will be populated when the Local Plan is re-screened later at the Final Draft Plan stage.
-There may also be a need to undertake further screening on any proposed modifications after Examination in Public, prior to adoption.
+The public consultation version of the First Draft Local Plan therefore had the recommendations incorporated, and the outstanding matters from the screening table were then limited to those being taken to appropriate assessment stage. - 3.13 A re-screen of the plan at Final Draft stage has then been made, and the findings are also recorded within the table.
+The publication version of the Local Plan at Final Draft also includes the appropriate assessment of all risks identified as requiring further assessment in the screening table. - 3.14 The screening table therefore includes all screening up to and including Final Draft stage.
+There may also be a need to undertake further screening on any proposed modifications which arise during the Examination of the plan, prior to adoption.
 This ensures that the final adopted plan has an up to date HRA report.

-Table 3: Screening for likely significant effects - Suffolk Coastal District First Draft Local Plan
+Table 3: Screening for likely significant effects - at Draft Local Plan (Regulation 18) and re-screened at Final Draft Local Plan (Regulation 19)